 An increase or decrease in invested assets is dependent upon both the performance of the Plan's investment portfolio as well as the need to liquidate from the portfolio to pay benefits and other operating expenses in any given year.
-Total assets increased in 2021 by \$77 million, or 5.8%, compared to an increase of \$69 million, or 5.6%, in assets in 2020 from the prior year level.
+Total assets decreased in 2022 by \$205 million, or 14.8%, compared to an increase of \$77 million, or 5.8%, in assets in 2021 from the prior year level.
+For 2022, the decrease was largely attributed to a decline in the value of invested assets as well as lower levels of securities lending cash collateral.
 For 2021, the increase was largely attributed to appreciation in the value of invested assets as well as higher receivables of employer contributions and securities lending cash collateral.
-For 2020, the increase was largely attributed to appreciation in the value of invested assets as well as sets as well as higher receivables of employer contributions and securities lending cash collateral.
-For 2020, the increase was largely attributed to appreciation in the value of invested assets as well as higher receivables of employer contributions.

-As of December 31, 2021, receivables were 18.6% higher than 2020 mainly due to the higher statutorily required employer contributions accrued but not yet received as determined by P.A.
+As of December 31, 2022, receivables were 16.0% higher than 2021 mainly due to the higher statutorily required employer contributions accrued but not yet received as determined by P.A.
 100-0023.
-In 2020, for the same reason, total receivables were up 21.8% from 2019.
+In 2021, for the same reason, total receivables were up 18.6% from 2020.